20% discount for founders on many SME insurance products

 • Vehicle signage on your UPTO company car

 You can access your company car quickly and easily with an UPTO car subscription.
-The subscription contains the new car of your choice as well as all maintenance costs (apart from fuel and parking charges).
+The subscription covers the new car of your choice as well as all maintenance costs (apart from fuel and parking charges).
 And the best thing of all?
 UPTO will give new business owners vehicle signage worth CHF 250 which also gets your company noticed when you're out and about.

 • Teaser Image